xunker/middleman-target/README.md

 ## Installing in to Middleman tree

-Add the following near the top of your config.rb:
+Add the following near the top of your `config.rb`:

     require 'rubygems' # may not be needed depending on ruby ver require 'middleman-target'
     activate :target

-To specify a build target map, pass a block in to the "activate" method as:
+To specify a build target map, pass a block in to the `activate` method as:

     activate :target do |t|
       t.build_targets = { ... }